-But reading beyond the book, there are some different ways to go about your financial journey:
+But beyond reading The Barefoot Investor, there are different ways to go about your financial journey.

-- If you open all four accounts recommended by Scott, the Daily Expenses, Splurge, Smile, and Fire Extinguisher with ING Bank as Pape suggests, only one of your two savings accounts get the maximum interest rate but the other gets just 0.1%!
-Opening up your Splurge and Fire Extinguisher with a second-high interest bank fixes this problem and you won’t have two identical cards for your Daily Expenses and Splurge.
+- Bank accounts: If you open all four recommended accounts, the Daily Expenses, Splurge, Smile, and Fire Extinguisher with one bank, this limits your interest rate.
+Opening up your Splurge and Fire Extinguisher with a second-high interest bank fixes this problem.

-- Choosing the Index Balanced fund recommended by Scott from a provider which rhymes with MostBlus is not necessarily the best way to go.
-You bear the full brunt when markets dip, and the insurance implications of changing super is something many don’t consider, alongside the myths we attach to funds like this with names like balanced or index funds.
+- Super: Choosing the super fund recommended by Scott may not be the best option for you.
+You bear the full brunt when markets dip, and the insurance implications of changing super is something many don’t consider.

-- Pape gives a word for word script you can use to get a lower interest rate.
-But you can use this method for so much more than just your mortgage.
-Phone bills, electricity and gas, if you’re off buying a TV at a store, it all counts!
+- Use the negotiation script: Pape gives a word for word script you can use to get a lower interest rate.
+But you can use this method for so much more than just your mortgage, including saving money on your electricity bill.

-- Storing what Scott refers to as your Mojo account in a mortgage offset account is the most financially efficient way to go.
+- Move your mojo: Storing what Scott refers to as your Mojo account in a mortgage offset account is the most financially efficient way to go.
 Instead of putting it in a savings account and earning between 1-1.5% interest at the time of writing, you’re saving what your current mortgage interest rate is.
-What’s more, mortgage loans aren’t taxable, unlike savings interest, so the benefit only increases.
-Of course, offset accounts themselves aren’t always free, and it’s best to weigh up the numbers yourself.
-Pape is concerned with making sure that your Mojo is hard to access, which is understandable, but being honest with yourself and using self-control could put you further ahead.
+While your Mojo should be hard to access, put self-control mechanisms in place so that you aren’t tempted to touch it.